-According to the American Association of Railroads, even though rail traffic in 2020 lags significantly from the prior year, Class I railroad activities began improving in May and that has continued into June.
-Freight, coal, automotive and support industry-related loadings all saw either increases or stabilization.
-Through June 30, 2020, total U.S. carload traffic decreased 15.9 percent from the same period last year, while intermodal units dropped by 10.6 percent.
-The combined U.S. traffic for carloads and intermodal units fell by 13.2 percent.
+According to the American Association of Railroads ("AAR"), even though rail traffic in 2020 lags significantly from the prior year, Class I railroad activities began improving in May and that has continued, particularly in intermodal units.
+Through September 30, 2020, total U.S. carload traffic decreased 15.3 percent from the same period last year, while intermodal units were lower by 5.9 percent.
+The combined U.S. traffic for carloads and intermodal units declined by 10.4 percent.
+According to the AAR, coal and other energy-related rail commodities remain challenged.
+However, intermodal traffic is closer than any other rail traffic category to pre-pandemic levels and continues to improve as retailers and others are restocking inventories to prepare for the upcoming holiday season.

-In terms of raw material, while forestry has generally been deemed essential during the COVID-19 outbreak, new construction is not considered essential in certain states.
-While this has impacted some of the sawmills, we have not experienced a noticeable impact to date as most sawmills are continuing to produce poles and crossties to maintain their operations and cash flow.
+In terms of raw material, while forestry has generally been deemed essential during the COVID-19 outbreak and tie demand has remained consistent, sawmills are being hampered by low demand in other key markets such as wood fibers used in palettes or shipping containers or mats for the oil and gas industry.
+So far to date, we have not experienced a noticeable impact as sawmills are continuing to produce poles and crossties to maintain their operations and cash flow.
 The RTA reports that the availability of logs is near the ideal rate, as is the outlook for log availability over the next six to 12 months.
 We are reducing crosstie purchases to be more in line with prior year levels for the remainder of 2020 in order to stabilize inventory levels.
 In addition, we are receiving more dry ties from third parties for certain Class I customers and that should help maintain year-over-year treating levels in the second half of 2020.